 Vietnam’s capital city is full of history and culture, especially in the Old Quarter near Hoan Kiem Lake.
-This is epicenter of tourism in the city, with market streets, nightlife options and some of the best Vietnamese food in the country.
+This is the epicenter of tourism in the city, with market streets, nightlife options, and some of the best Vietnamese food in the country.

 Hạ Long Bay

 When it comes to Vietnamese tourism, you have to mention Hạ Long Bay.
-The rampant commercialisation of this natural wonder may detract from its raw, undeniable beauty, but you have to escape the crowds first.
-Try to get on a reputable tour boat, or stay on Cát Bà island.
+The rampant commercialization of this natural wonder may detract from its raw, undeniable beauty, but you have to escape the crowds first.
+Try to get on a reputable tour boat, or stay on Cát Bà Island.
 Another option is a trip to nearby Bai Tu Long Bay.

 Phong Nha – Ke Bang National Park